stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 In this chapter these issues are addressed by the introduction of the following:

-* New JOVE components to separate the various activities into reusable, coherent components.
+* New JOVE components to separate the various activities into reusable, coherent components that can also be unit-tested in isolation.

 * Synchronisation to fully utilise the multi-threaded nature of the Vulkan pipeline.